mikedidomizio/gh-app-org-private-repos/README.md

 $ export GITHUB_APP_NAME= ... # this is the app name that can be retrieved under `Public link` on the app page after the final forward slash
 $ export GITHUB_REDIRECT_URL=http://localhost:3000 # demo purposes
 # npm run dev
 ```

 Once the Next server has started, go to http://localhost:3000.

 Congratulations your GitHub application can authenticate you and access an organization's private repositories.

+### How it works

+- First the user is to be authenticated (OAuth).
+- The user is returned to the local server with an access code.
+- This access code is exchanged for a token.
+- This token fetches the organizations that the user has granted the application privilege to.
+- If the user clicks the "find organization" button, a new window is opened where the user chooses the GitHub organization and approves.
+- One the user approves, the window redirects back to the local server
+- The new window once redirected back is looking for `installation_id` on mount, and if it sees it, closes that window.
+- The main tab in your browser realizes the new window has closed and proceeds to again fetch organizations.

+As stated near the top, this is very similar to how [Netlify](netlify.com) does it.